inspec/inspec-aws/docs/resources/aws_waf_ip_sets.md

 `ip_set_id` _(required)_

-The IPSetId for an IPSet.
+The ID for an IP set.

-For additional information, see the [AWS documentation on AWS WAF IPSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-ipset.html).
+For additional information, see the [AWS documentation on `AWS::WAF::IPSet` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-ipset.html).

 ## Properties